sharmaineb/wordle_/README.md

 ## How to Play

-1. Launch the game (Placeholder -- fix later).
+1. Launch the game here: [Play Game](http://shaaaarmaineb.me/wordle-live/)

 2. A secret five-letter word is randomly generated.
 Your objective is to guess this word within six attempts.